 Students who fulfill the requirements for the Undergraduate Certificate in the Arts in Medicine gain unique life experience and skills.
 This certificate, recognizing these special skills, can serve as a credential for developing post-baccalaureate educational pathways and career options.

-Students or professionals applying to the Undergraduate Certificate in the Arts in Medicine program must demonstrate a minimum intermediate level competency in a primary artistic discipline.
-This proficiency should be documented through intermediate level studio or technique coursework on an academic transcript, but in some circumstances may also be documented through review of a professional portfolio ($125 portfolio review fee applies).
+Students applying to the Undergraduate Certificate in the Arts in Medicine program must demonstrate a minimum intermediate level competency in a primary artistic discipline.
+This proficiency should be documented through intermediate level studio or technique coursework on an academic transcript.
 While this proficiency is a prerequisite of program admission, in some instances students may achieve this proficiency while earning the Certificate.
 Prospective students may consult with the undergraduate certificate advisor to discuss options.

 Application Procedures and Requirements

 Application Procedures: Students interested in obtaining the Undergraduate Certificate in the Arts in Medicine should apply to the program by their junior year.
-Students from any major may apply to the program.
+Students from any major may apply to the program, but must complete at least 50% of certificate requirements after they have been accepted into the program.
 The application process includes:

 Requirements: To qualify for the Certificate, students must attain a 3.0 average in all courses included in the Certificate curriculum within six months of graduation.